otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-unit-testing-code-coverage/README.md

 ### Task 2 - Department Controller Tests

-Create `tests/01-department.test.js` covering all five CRUD operations for the Department controller.
-Follow the same pattern as the institution tests.
+Create `tests/unit/01-department.test.js` covering all five CRUD operations for the Department controller.
+Follow the same pattern as the institution tests, and extract your shared helpers into `tests/mocks/department.mock.js`.

 Think about: department creation requires an `institutionId`.
 How do you handle that in a unit test where there's no real database?
 You don't need a real institution - you just need the repository stub to behave as if one exists.